 Things to See at Mamshit National Park

-The City Gate – An indoor gate, which was protected by two towers and beautifully preserved.
-The gate appears on the Madaba map and was burned and destroyed in the 7th century.
-The gate was set in the city wall that was built in the Roman period and whose length reached 900 meters.
+The City Gate – An indoor gate that was protected by two towers and beautifully preserved.
+The gate appeared on the Madaba map and was burned and destroyed in the 7th century.
+The gate was set in the city wall built in the Roman period, whose length reached 900 meters.
 The wall was strengthened after an earthquake that struck the city in 363.

-The Dams – three were built by the Nabataeans and one by the British in the 20th century.
-They could store tens of thousands of cubic meters of water that were used to fill the pools and pits in the city.
+Three of the Dams were built by the Nabataeans and one by the British in the 20th century.
+They could store tens of thousands of cubic meters of water used to fill the pools and pits in the city.

 St. Nile Church – Three openings led to the church space from the atrium in front of it.
 The shape of the church resembled a basilica with three naves and an apse fixed at the end.
 On the floor of the church are several mosaics in one of which is written: “God has saved your servant Nile, the lover of Jesus, who founded (this building) and guards his household” or “God help Laber (they) son of Zenobius who guards the church”.
 These inscriptions gave the building its name.